LeonKuhne/F-Project/readme.md

 ## Todo v1.0
-### EDITOR
+### NODEL
-- extra: what if you made the node & module editors togglable by clicking on the header
+- fix: currently applying a group to a node doesn't change the root node
 ### PROJECT
 - feature: parse from javascript file
 - feature: export to javascript file
-### NODEL
-- fix: currently applying a group to a node doesn't change the root node
-- fix: have the parse params from code area only parse the first line
 ### GENERAL
 - fix: saving a group containing a node with joining parents duplicates that node
 ### CODE
 - fix: adding result to the nodes data prevents it from being returnable (circular dependancy). suggestion: add a .clone function to nodes data that deepcopies without result (and other filtered out things)
+### EDITOR
+- extra: what if you made the node & module editors togglable by clicking on the header

 ## Todo v2.0